 - Preheat the oven to 400F or 200C.

-- Add bread to the soup, cook for 5 more minutes until or until it boils again.
+- Add bread to the soup, cook for five more minutes until or until it boils again.
 Add chopped parsley and lemon juice.
-Stir, taste and adjust seasoning.
+Stir, taste, and adjust seasoning.

 - Serve in bowls that can go in the oven, traditionally ramekins or clay plates.

-- Place 1 egg in each ramekin and bring to the oven until the egg white is cooked 5-10 minutes.
+- Place one egg in each ramekin and bring it to the oven until the egg white is cooked 5-10 minutes.